CodeKoshka/ETICKETCONCERT/README.md

 # 5. Basic Error Handling
 The system could use more checks for invalid inputs, for example when you type an alphabet instead of a number on the switch options it crashes.

-# 6. Password resets on shutdown
+# 6. Password Resets on Shutdown
-If the program shutdown or crashes the password resets back to default
+If the program shutdown or crashes the password resets back to default making the program vulnerable if they know the default password